raidsb/python/README.md

 [4] remove last n characters from a string my_str = my_str[:-1] # -1 for one char , -n for n characters

+[5] convert int to bin
+'{0:08b}'.format(6) # this will format the int number 6 to bin and padding with 0s in 8 positions if this doesn't work, use f'{6:08b}'

+explaination:
+{} places a variable into a string
+0 takes the variable at argument position 0
+: adds formatting options for this variable (otherwise it would represent decimal 6) 0 the character used for padding
+8 formats the number to eight digits zero-padded on the left b converts the number to its binary representation

+so no padding: f'{6:b}'

+[5.1] convert bin string to int value = int(bString, 2)

+[6] 'str' object does not support item assignment. because strings are immutable, so can't change their characters in-place. if you want to replace characters in the string, you need to create another string and assign characters to it.

+[7] lower case
+x = txt.lower()

+[8] check if is lower
+c.islower()

+[9] replace a string/char
+song.replace('cold', 'hurt') # RETURNS A COPY, DOESN'T REPLACE IN PLACE

+[10] get the ascii char and ord of a character chr(ascii number) returns the char ord(char) returns the ordinal value of a char

+[11] check if alpha
+x = txt.isalpha() # returns bool

+[12] convert string to list
+x = list(string_val)

 # integer
 [1] integer numbers can be written 123_333_444 this is same as 123333444. this to make it easier to read

+[2] convert int to bin '{0:08b}'.format(6)

 # float
 [1] same as integer, can be written as 123_333.34 the _ to make it easier to read